Convert Your MS Access Database to a Web Application

 03

-Recreate prioritized forms and reports as responsive pages, exports, and dashboards aligned to your roles.
+We recreate prioritized forms and reports as responsive web pages — data grids, entry forms, lookup fields, subform equivalents, and exports — aligned to your user roles.

 04